MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 - Find bottlenecks of the implementation and starting point for optimizations.
 - Understand the underlying structure of the program.

 The profiling feature creates a resource estimation profile that shows how the subroutine operations in the program contribute to the overall costs.
-There are two important outputs of a resource estimation profile, a call graph and a call tree.
+There are two important outputs of a resource estimation profile, a call graph and a profile.

 - Call graph: The call graph is static representation of the quantum program which informs which operations call which other operations.
 The call graph contains a node for each operation and a directed edge for each calling relation.
 The call graph may contain cycles, for example, in the case of recursive operations.